 Connecting to The Silent Witness:

-Unless we gain an understanding of what the pleasure seeking bird, or ego, bases happiness on, the joy and bliss that we experience will continue to remain dependent upon the circumstances we find ourselves in.
-It is certain that the true feelings of fulfillment we seek at the core of our beings will never be accessible to us by clinging to pleasurable experiences, people and things because they, just like our thoughts, emotions, bodies and societal roles, are bound to the universal reality of impermanence.
-The only possible way to begin experiencing perpetuating joy and happiness, regardless of your conditions, is by connecting and more deeply associate with the other part of yourself, the watchful bird or Silent Witness, because at this level everything remain perfect at all times.
-Fortunately, to move ourselves away from living at the level of the ego, in favor of the true self, there are a number of importance spiritual practices we can undertake.
+Unless we gain an understanding of what the pleasure-seeking bird, or ego, bases happiness on, the joy and bliss that we experience will continue to remain dependent upon the circumstances we find ourselves in.
+It is certain that the true feelings of fulfillment we seek at the core of our beings will never be accessible to us by clinging to pleasurable experiences, people, and things because they, just like our thoughts, emotions, bodies, and societal roles, are bound to the universal reality of impermanence.
+The only possible way to begin experiencing perpetuating joy and happiness, regardless of your conditions, is by connecting and more deeply associating with the other part of yourself, the watchful bird or Silent Witness, because at this level everything remains perfect at all times.
+Fortunately, to move ourselves away from living at the level of the ego, in favor of the true self, there are a number of important spiritual practices we can undertake.

 Your own Self-realization is te greatest service you can render the world.”